Equity, Diversity and Inclusion

 • 8 March is International Women’s Day – devoted to celebrating the achievements of women and seeking gender equality.

-• It will take another 131 years to reach gender parity, according to the World Economic Forum's Global Gender Gap Report 2023.
+• It will take another 134 years to reach gender parity, according to the World Economic Forum's Global Gender Gap Report 2024.

 Gender equality is central to the Sustainable Development Goals (SDGs) of the United Nations (UN) – and a perennial item on the Secretary-General's annual priority list.

 SDG5 calls for the world to "Achieve gender equality and empower all women and girls" by 2030.
+The UN's landmark Pact for the Future, adopted in 2024, states that gender equality is an "essential prerequisite for sustainable development", without which none of the goals can be achieved.

-It began life as National Women’s Day in the United States back in February 1909.
-The following year, at the second International Conference of Working Women in Copenhagen, Denmark, women’s rights activist Clara Zetkin called for an international women’s day to give women a greater voice to further their demands for equal rights.
+IWD, now celebrated as a national holiday by countries across the globe, began life as National Women’s Day in the United States back in February 1909.
+The following year, in Copenhagen, Denmark, women’s rights activist Clara Zetkin called for an International Women’s Day to further their demands for equal rights.

 On 8 March 1914, there was a women’s suffrage march in London, calling for women’s right to vote, at which high-profile campaigner Sylvia Pankhurst was arrested.

-On the centenary in 2011, sitting US President Barack Obama called for March to be known as Women’s History Month.
+On the centenary in 2011, sitting US President Obama called for March to be known as Women’s History Month.
 He said: “History shows that when women and girls have access to opportunity, societies are more just, economies are more likely to prosper, and governments are more likely to serve the needs of all their people.”

 Discover